transferwise/pipelinewise/docs/connectors/taps.rst

 Taps (Data Sources)
 -------------------

-PipelineWise can replicate data from the following data sources:
+PipelineWise can reproduce data from the following data sources:

 .. container:: tile-wrapper